ctg123/ctg-site/content/project/optimizing-a-flask-api-microservice-with-kubernetes/index.md

 By default, when a MongoDB Server instance starts on a machine, it listens to port `27017`.
 The Flask-PyMongo module helps us to bridge Flask and MongoDB and provides some convenience helpers.
 An objectId module is a tool for working with MongoDB ObjectId, the default value of _id field of each document, generated during the creation of any document.

-The `app.py` which can run on any host (python app.py), can be accessed at `http://localhost:5000/` inside it.
+The `app.py` which can run on any host (python app.py), can be accessed at `http://localhost:5000/`.

 ```python
 from flask import Flask, request, jsonify